Wendy Williams’ Guardianship Explained by a Probate Lawyer

-*Please note that Wendy Williams’ Wells Fargo case is taking place in New York, where the legal arrangement she is under is called a financial guardianship.
+*Wendy Williams’ Wells Fargo case is taking place in New York, where the legal arrangement she is under is called a financial guardianship.
 In California, this same arrangement is referred to as a conservatorship of the estate.
 As a result, we will be using both terms interchangeably throughout the article.

-TV personality Wendy Williams, 57, allegedly requested her bank statements from Wells Fargo at the start of the year to find that not only had the financial institution restricted her from accessing them, but that it had also frozen her bank accounts and petitioned the court for a temporary financial guardianship over her.
 The motive behind Wells Fargo’s actions supposedly was to protect Williams’ finances, because Williams’ Wells Fargo financial adviser, Lori Schiller, had notified the bank that the former talk show host was of “unsound mind.”
 Williams, who denies this claim, has been fighting ever since to regain access to her bank accounts and end the guardianship.

-That being said, did Wells Fargo have a right to freeze Wendy Williams’ bank accounts?
+That said, did Wells Fargo have a right to freeze Wendy Williams’ bank accounts?
 Is Wendy Williams’ guardianship warranted?
 Is the Wendy Williams vs. Wells Fargo dispute likely to end in the star’s favor?
 Could Wells Fargo or another bank freeze your accounts for similar reasons?
 Keystone’s probate attorneys address these questions and more in this article on Wendy Williams’ conservatorship of the estate.

 What Is Guardianship?